OctopusDeploy/docs/docs/getting-started.md

 A release in Octopus, is a snapshot of the packaged software, variables, and the deployment process.

 A release is deployed to the environments defined in the deployment process.
-Typically, releases are deployed to one environment and then promoted to next environment when they are successful.
+Typically, releases are deployed to one environment and then promoted to the next environment when they are successful.

 Each time you have a new candidate build that is ready to test, you'll create a release.
 When you apply a release to an environment, that is referred to as a deployment.

 ### Projects

 Octopus Deploy can manage the deployment of many applications across your organization.
-Projects within Octopus Deploy lets  you manage multiple software projects across different environments with deployment processes (the specific deployment steps) defined per project.
+Projects within Octopus Deploy let you manage multiple software projects across different environments with deployment processes (the specific deployment steps) defined per project.

 A project in Octopus can consist of many deliverable components (e.g., web sites, Windows services).
-It's usually helpful to think of Octopus projects in terms of business projects: if you have 5 developers working together on the "HR Portal rewrite" project, than that's probably a single project in Octopus.
+It's usually helpful to think of Octopus projects in terms of business projects: if you have 5 developers working together on the "HR Portal rewrite" project, then that's probably a single project in Octopus.

 Learn more about [projects](/docs/deploying-applications/projects/index.md).